Are you an Indian Registration Administrator

 Find out how to maintain the Indian Register.

-An Indian Registration Administrator (IRA) is a band employee on reserve who does work related to the administration of Indigenous and Northern Affairs Canada (INAC) programs.
+An Indian Registration Administrator (IRA) is a band employee on reserve who does work related to the administration of Indigenous Services Canada (ISC) programs.

 IRAs are delegated specific authorities by the Indian Registrar.
-The roles of IRAs vary from First Nation to First Nation.
-By working at the First Nation level on behalf of INAC, IRAs are able to maintain the Indian Register and help band members apply for Indian status and status cards.
+The roles of IRAs vary from band to band.
+By working at the band level on behalf of ISC, IRAs are able to maintain the Indian Register and help band members apply for Indian status and status cards.

-According to section 5 of the Indian Act, INAC must maintain the Indian Register (a listing of all persons registered as Indians under the Indian Act), as well as departmentally controlled band lists.
+According to section 5 of the Indian Act, ISC is responsible for the Indian Register as well as band lists maintained at INAC.

-A current, up-to-date and accurate Indian Register is needed to deliver INAC programs and services as it identifies who is entitled to participate in certain programs.
+A current, up-to-date and accurate Indian Register is needed to deliver ISC programs and services as it identifies who is entitled to participate in certain programs.

 IRAs issue certificates of Indian status.
 As of June 2016, the certificate of Indian status is issued by some 500 Indian Registration Administrators located in band offices across the country.